NightlyDev/StroustrupPnP/README.md

 # StroustrupPnP
-A collection of the exercises and drills in Bjarne Stroustrups "Principle and Practice Using C++"
+A collection of the exercises and drills in Bjarne Stroustrups "Principle and Practice Using C++" which were programmed and edited by me.